redis/NRedisStack/CONTRIBUTING.md

 3. Write your tests

 4. Use the `docker run -p 6379:6379 -it redis/redis-stack-server:edge` as your local environment for running the functional tests.
-5. Make sure your tests pass using `dotnet test'
+5. Make sure your tests pass using `dotnet test`
 6. Push your changes to GitHub
 7. Open a pull request

+### Dev Container

+Dev Containers are an easy way to define and setup a reproducible development environment by using containers.
+NRedisStack provides a [development container environment](https://containers.dev/) that can be used to get running relatively fast without focusing on the different Redis deployments.

+The devcontainer comes packed with .NET 6 and 7, required by the testing suite, as well as the currently supported Redis versions that are run as part of the CI pipeline.

+Devcontainers are supported in a few [editors](https://containers.dev/supporting#editors) or by using the [`devcontainer-cli` tool](https://github.com/devcontainers/cli).

 ## Testing